 - _____Received Empl ID?
 After your application is complete, you will be issued an Empl ID number.
 Look up your Empl ID number.
 Write down your Empl ID and e-mail address to keep with you at all times.
 You will need to know your Empl ID to take the Placement Test, register for classes, and access any of your personal academic information.

 - _____Taken Placement Test?
 Results from The Placement Test(s) help PHCC counselors advise students and place them in appropriate courses more effectively.
-If you have taken the ASSET Test or COMPASS Test, those test scores may be used in place of The Placement Test.
+If you have taken the ASSET Test or COMPASS Test within the past two years, those test scores may be used in place of the Placement Test.

 - _____Applied for financial aid?
 When you apply online using the FASFA you will receive your eligibility results back in two to four weeks.

-- _____Successfully completed SDV 108 (College Survival Skills)?
+- _____Plan to take the SDV 108 (College Survival Skills) during your first semester?
 This course is required of any degree, diploma or certificate program at the college.

-- _____Paid for your courses on the day you registered.
+- _____Pay for your courses on the day you register f you do not have financial aid in place.
+Payment for tuition must be made by the end of the business day.
 If you do not pay the day you sign up for classes and you do not have financial aid, your classes will be dropped and you will have to re-register for your classes.

-Stop by the Admission and Counseling Office in the Walker Fine Arts/Student Center if you have questions or need further information.
+Stop by the Admission and Student Services Office in the Walker Fine Arts/Student Center if you have questions or need further information.
 Our phone number is (276) 656-0325.
 Our office hours are 8:00 a.m.–5:00 p.m., Monday through Friday.

 By enrolling in a curriculum (program of study), you may earn an associate degree, certificate or career studies certificate from Patrick Henry Community College.
 You may also take classes without enrolling in a curriculum.

 Associate Degree Programs: PHCC awards associate degrees in arts and sciences (AA&S) and in applied science (AAS).